tomcl/issie/README-TEAM-DY321.md

 3. Try adjusting the positions of new wire labels so that they don't overlap with other symbols.

 ### Remaining work in D3 to be done:
-1. Refine the position-adjusting function, change to recursive if possible.
+1. Refine the position-adjusting function, (e.g. reduce overlap with wires; change to recursive if possible).
 2. Remove wire labels and change into single wires (reverse operation) when under threshold.
+3. Refine wire label naming: set a unique common wire label name for each net; derive wire label names from names of driving components and/or ports.
-3. Improve symbol rendering.
+4. Improve symbol rendering.